localnerve/html-snapshots/README.md

 + `checkInterval`
   + default: 250 (milliseconds)
   + Specifies the rate at which the PhantomJS script checks to see if the selector is visible yet.
 Applies to all pages.
++ `pollInterval`
+  + default: 500 (milliseconds)
+  + Specifies the rate at which html-snapshots checks to see if a PhantomJS script has completed.
+Applies to all pages.
 + `snapshotScript`
   + default: this library's phantom/snapshotSingle.js file
   + Specifies the PhantomJS script to run to actually produce the snapshot.
 Override this if you need to supply your own snapshot script.
 This script is run per url (or path) by html-snapshots in a separate PhantomJS process.
 Applies to all pages.